 Habitat for Humanity of Northern Fox Valley is part of a non-profit construction ministry focused on creating a world where everyone has a decent place to live.
 Our global mission of bringing people together to build homes, communities, and hope is achieved locally through volunteers united in constructing and revitalizing quality, affordable homes for deserving partner families.
-All registration fee donations for this year’s Walk for a Cause will be used to fund our 25-Day Blitz Build this summer in Elgin as a celebration of our 25th Anniversary.

 The Literacy Connection

 The Literacy Connection is dedicated to helping adults in the northwest suburbs reach their literacy goals through one-on-one volunteer tutoring and small group instruction.
 We are a 501(c)(3) organization and all donations are tax deductible to the full amount allowed by law.
 The funds donated will be used towards our adult literacy and family literacy programs.
 Information can be found on our website: http://www.elginliteracy.org/ We are located on the second floor of the Gail Borden Library and can be reached at (847)742-6565.